best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 This sort of approach allows for a collection of modules to be testable and easily documentable, allows for a reproducible single script to orchestrate the whole process and also allows for more in-depth and interactive presentations using notebooks or rendered notebooks to the end-user for methods that feel like they need extra explanation.

-In short, writing analysis like this is like bootstraping yourself from scratch.
+In short, writing analysis like this is akin to bootstrapping yourself from scratch.
 You explore what you need to do, write the code to do it, when the code is ready you extract it from your experimental environment into your own [module](modules), test it and document it.

 Once you're done, you then use your own code to further your analysis.
 This one-off cost of refactoring is likely to be absorbed by the time savings of having more robust code during further exploration.